 You don’t want to have a blunt cut fringe if you have curly hair, it just won’t look good.
 Instead, just ask your barber to make sure it’s kept neat and tidy – this may need some point cutting to remove some of the ends – so that the curly hair can be styled in an effortless way that will leave you looking sleek and sophisticated.

-Combining a comb over with your French crop is also one of the few hairstyle variations that can benefit from the use of a hairdryer, as it will allow you to style the hair over to one side of your head much easier, while also helping to lock it in place.
-Once the hair is dry, you’ll probably want to add some styling product to ensure it stays there all day long – this French crop hairstyle looks particularly great with a high shine finish – and adding a light spritz of hairspray will ensure a hair never falls out of place.
+Combining a comb over with your French crop is also one of the few variations that can benefit from the use of a hairdryer, as it will allow you to style the hair over to one side of your head much easier, while also helping to lock it in place.
+Once dry, you’ll probably want to add some styling product to ensure it stays there all day long – this variation looks particularly great with a high shine finish – and adding a light spritz of hairspray will ensure a hair never falls out of place.

 It’s an unfortunate fact of life that some men will suffer from a receding hairline.
-Men who experience this may feel like they have little to no options when it comes to finding a stylish hairstyle to help take attention away from it, but the French crop is a perfect remedy.
-Because it’s a men’s hairstyle that is styled forward, the French crop can often serve to cover up the receding hairline to a point where you wouldn’t even realise.
+Guys who experience this may feel like they have little to no options when it comes to finding a stylish hairstyle to help take attention away from it, but the French crop is a perfect remedy.
+Because it’s styled forward, the French crop can often serve to cover up the receding hairline to a point where you wouldn’t even realise.

-For greater effect, try experimenting with a high fade, a high and tight fade or a even a skin fade on the sides and back of the head to help create the illusion that you prefer the ‘no hair’ look.
-Then, with the rest of your hair grown as long as possible, enlist the aid of a hairdryer to style the hair forwards, work some styling product into it and everyone you meet will be none the wiser.
+For greater effect, try experimenting with a high fade, a high and tight fade or even a skin fade on the sides and back of the head to help create the illusion that you prefer the ‘no hair’ look.
+Then, with the rest of your hair being grown as long as possible, enlist the aid of a hairdryer to style it forwards, work some styling product into it and everyone you meet will be none the wiser.

-The textured French crop haircut is incredibly similar to some of the other French crop hairstyles we’ve already listed, but takes the notion of texture and dials it up a notch.
-This is a men’s hairstyle that benefits greatly from naturally thick hair, so unfortunately for men with thin hair, you may need to look elsewhere.
+The textured French crop is incredibly similar to some of the other hairstyles we’ve already listed, but takes the notion of texture and dials it up a notch.
+This is a variation that benefits greatly from naturally thick hair, so unfortunately for men with thin hair, you may need to look elsewhere.

-However, for those with thick hair, have your barber work their magic with the scissors to not necessarily remove length from the hair, but just a little bit of weight throughout, so that you’re left with a textured French crop that doesn’t even need styling product to look good.
+However, for those with thick hair, have your barber work their magic with the scissors to not necessarily remove length, but just a little bit of weight throughout, so that you’re left with enough texture that doesn’t even need styling product to look good.